You are here because you have been searching for answers to cataract questions.

 - PHILHEALTH.
 Philippine Health Insurance Corporation.
 First Payor.
 If cataract surgery is pre-approved, Philhealth provides coverage of 16,000 pesos.

 - MONOFOCAL.
-An intraocular lens which provides a correction for a single point of focus, usually far.
-It does not correct for astigmatism.
+An intraocular lens corrects a single point of focus, usually far.
+It does not correct astigmatism.
 If used for far correction, the individual must use reading glasses all the time

 - MULTIFOCAL.
-An intraocular lens which provides correction for all distances (far, intermediate, near).
-Provides around 90% spectacle independence in the real world setting.
-One may need to use prescription glasses for 10% of the time (small print, low light conditions, bright light conditions).
+An intraocular lens corrects all distances (far, intermediate, near).
+Provides around 90% spectacle independence in the real-world setting.
+One may need to use prescription glasses 10% of the time (small print, low light conditions, bright light conditions).

 - PRESBYOPIA.
 Presbyopia is a condition associated with age.
 As people age, the lens becomes harder and less elastic, making it more difficult for the eye to focus on close objects.
-Presbyopia correcting IOLs, e.g. multifocal IOLs, provide correction for all distances.
+Presbyopia correcting IOLs, e.g., multifocal IOLs, correct all distances.
 See MULTIFOCAL.

 - ADDON.
-A second intraocular lens implant inserted in an anatomic space called the sulcus, in front of an existing intraocular lens placed in the capsular bag.
+A second intraocular lens implant is inserted in an anatomic space called the sulcus in front of an existing intraocular lens placed in the capsular bag.
 It may correct for post-operative spherical refractive errors, astigmatism, and presbyopia.
-The SML, Scharioth Macula Lens, is a Low Vision implant useful for patients with age -related macular degeneration or other maculopathy (central vision problems).
+The SML, Scharioth Macula Lens, is a Low Vision implant useful for patients with age-related macular degeneration or another maculopathy (central vision problems).